Great Plains Center for

 What is involved in the NBPTS Assessment Process?

 A new process began to be phased in over a three-year period in the fall of 2014.

 The new process will consist of four (4) components.
 The first three are available in 2015-16, and the last one in 2016-17.

 This component is Content Knowledge.
 This component will consist of four (4) parts.
 The first part will be a selected response assessment designed to measure breadth of knowledge.
 The other three (3) parts will be constructed response assessments designed to measure depth of knowledge.

 This component is Differentiation in Instruction.
 This component will require candidates to submit lessons and units they are currently teaching.
 Evidence required for the process allows for individual goals, needs and challenges unique to each classroom setting and is presented through narratives, student work samples that demonstrate significant and sustained student learning, and instructional artifacts that support student learning.

 This component is Effective and Reflective Practitioner.
-Again, the final details for this component are not yet completely developed.
+The final details for this component are not yet completely developed.
 In general, it will focus on demonstrating the candidates’ impact on student learning and professional development activities.